chular/untitled/README.md

 ## License

 This project is currently not licensed under any specific license.
-It is for personal use and may not be used or distributed without the owner's permission.
+It is for personal use and may be used and distributed without the owner's permission.

-Please contact the project owner if you have any questions regarding the usage or distribution of this code.